 “You can discover more about a person in an hour of play than in a year of conversation.” by Plato

 The beginning of the school year is a great time to lay the foundations for transforming your young learner classes into peer communities.
 As part of their development, children need to learn how to play and disagree with each other respectfully.
 Many of your young learners are still developing their social skills and for them to be successful in your class, it is important to show them how to build relationships with their peers.
 Getting to know you activities are fun and ensure we have a semester full of lasting memories.
 These relationship building activities help prevent bullying, provide opportunities for children to make new friends, and promote a culture of trust and scaffolding.
 Beyond these benefits, these activities get children to move, laugh, and step out of their comfort zones.
 Icebreakers and getting to know you activities personalize the learning.
 Below is a slideshow full of icebreakers geared for children!
-Keep scrolling to find descriptions and bookmarks!

 Getting to Know You Activities

 My Favorite- In my book Learning to Go: Students draw their favorite cartoon character (0r other category) on their tablets or paper.
 They lift up the drawing and run to a peer with a similar drawing.
 In my book, find the Knowledge Swap handout to go with this activity.

 Character Selfie Adventures– Pair students.
 Show them the Animal Selfies Tumblr or the Selfie Animal Tips video.
 They choose a favorite and write down reasons they liked this selfie.
 Then give each pair a stuffed animal, doll, character, or sock puppet.
 They will have to create 2 or more awesome selfies of this character.